Business credit cards

 Highlights

-• Choose to earn CommBank Awards points or opt-in to earn Qantas Points for $30 per year.
+• Select between earning CommBank Awards points or opting for Qantas Points with a $30 annual fee.
 Terms and Conditions apply.

-• Earn 1 Awards point for every dollar you spend on your Awards Mastercard.
+• Accrue 1 Awards point for every dollar spent using your Awards Mastercard.

 Pros